The Ultimate Guide to Traveling the Road SP345B

-Strada Provinziale 345B is a high mountain road located in the province of Brescia, in Lombardy, Italy.
-The road is 17.4 km long and the surface is gravel, but with high drop offs unprotected by guardrails.
+Strada Provinziale 345B (SP345B) is the name of a high mountain road located in the province of Brescia, in the northern Italian region of Lombardy.
 It runs almost entirely over 1.900 meters above the sea level.

 The road climbs up to: